best stretches for joint pain

 4. For extra relief, turn your head slightly downward toward your chest and hold.

-This stretch reduces tension in the neck and shoulders, areas that are often overlooked but heavily impacted by arthritis.
+Why it helps: Reduces tension in the neck and shoulders, areas that are often stiff in the morning.

 Stretches for arthritis pain relief